 If course fees apply, they are available on www.twoa.ac.nz or from Student Registry.
 By completing and signing this enrolment form you agree to pay all fees within the required time frames in accordance with our fee policy and failing to pay as required, you will be responsible to pay for any charges associated with debt recovery.
-You can view.our.policies.on.fees, www.twoa.ac.nz or from Student Registry for more information.
+You can view our policies on fees, withdrawals and refunds online or contact Student Registry for more information.